corespring/corespring-api/Refactoring-Notes.md

 Search for `in pending` in the project.

-## indexing needs to be re-hooked into itemService save
+~~## indexing needs to be re-hooked into itemService save~~

 * extend the main ItemService and hook it in there?

+## /developer/... routes

+They don't really work on prod - can we remove them? get requirements from ev Same goes for /signup/... /reset/... and /auth/...